This is a living archive last updated

 For some unknown reason at the time, our plan commission failed to define data centers.
 Now we know why.
 The county is claiming data centers are a permitted use under the Industrial zoning even though a hyperscale data center is not the same in comparison to the industrial uses defined in the nice new ordinance.

-Since the JPG grounds is zoned I-2, the county director has preliminarily determined that it is a permitted use and does not require a public notice or hearing.
-However, data centers are vastly different than the traditional industrial warehouse, as defined in the ordinance.
+Since the JPG grounds is zoned I-2, the county administrator has approved it as a permitted use that does not require public notice or a hearing.
+However, data centers are vastly different from an industrial warehouse, as defined in the UDO.

 Ironically, we turn to AI to help us cogently distinguish what a hyperscale data center actually is, and more importantly, what it is not: